The effect of role-based resource allocation on epidemic dynamics: Introduction

-\section{INTRODUCTION}
+\section{Introduction}

 In the context of addressing infectious disease outbreaks~\cite{ZHONG20031353,GIRARD20104895,ijerph17051729}, the construction of a reasonable and effective resource allocation model holds paramount significance~\cite{Worby2020,Rossman2021}.
 Public health frameworks operationalize resource deployment across three domains: Primary prevention via preventive resources (vaccines establishing herd immunity); Secondary containment using protective resources (masks reducing aerosol exposure); Tertiary treatment applying therapeutic resources (antivirals mitigating severe outcomes).
 The specificity of resources leads to the formation of diverse dynamic models between resource allocation and epidemic spreading.
-For instance, therapeutic resources contribute to reducing the spread of diseases but face dilution effects during outbreaks~\cite{Negi2025}: growing demand lowers individual access, establishing self-reinforcing cycles that either escalate or contain epidemics.
+For instance, therapeutic resources contribute to reducing the spread of diseases but face dilution effects during outbreaks~\cite{WANG20191,Negi2025}: growing demand lowers individual access, establishing self-reinforcing cycles that either escalate or contain epidemics.

 Early studies generally operated under the assumption that resources are fixed, static, and entirely separate from the dynamic epidemic process.
-A category of research focuses on immunization strategies based on network topology~\cite{PhysRevLett.134.047401}, where interventions are designed by identifying influential spreaders using various centrality metrics, such as degree centrality~\cite{PhysRevE.65.036104}, betweenness centrality~\cite{PhysRevE.65.056109}, acquaintance immunization~\cite{PhysRevLett.91.247901}, graph partitioning~\cite{PhysRevLett.101.058701}, k-shell centrality~\cite{Kitsak2010}, and H-index centrality~\cite{Lv2016}.
-In relation to therapeutic resources, assuming a positive correlation between recovery probabilities and allocated resource quantities~\cite{PhysRevE.96.012321}, many studies directly investigate optimal recovery probabilyty functions, such as linear \cite{https://doi.org/10.1002/rsa.20315}, exponential~\cite{10.1063/1.5049550,JIANG2018414}, power-law~\cite{PhysRevE.86.036114}, and other nonlinear functions~\cite{PhysRevE.96.012321}.
+This fixed resource allocation rely on centralized control and can be termed budget-based resource allocation.
+In relation to therapeutic resources, many studies assume a positive correlation between recovery probabilities and allocated resource quantities~\cite{PhysRevE.96.012321}.
+This then transforms the problem of resource allocation into a direct study of the optimal recovery probability function, including linear \cite{https://doi.org/10.1002/rsa.20315}, exponential~\cite{10.1063/1.5049550,JIANG2018414}, power-law~\cite{PhysRevE.86.036114}, and other nonlinear functions~\cite{PhysRevE.96.012321}.